-If, after reviewing the application, the CCMA Committee denies the request to take the comprehensive examination, the applicant will be notified by mail within two days of the denial.
+If the CCMA Committee denies an applicant's request to take the comprehensive examination, the applicant will be notified by mail within two days of the denial.
 The examination fee will be returned or refunded.
 If the applicant wishes a reconsideration of the denial, he or she must make a request in writing for reconsideration.
 The request must state the reasons why the applicant believes that he or she should be allowed to take the examination and should include additional documentation not submitted with the original application.
-This written request must be sent to Chairman of the CCMA Committee within seven days of the notice of denial.
+This written request must be sent to Chairman of the CCMA Committee within seven days of the denial notice.
 The CCMA Committee must review the request and may require the applicant to appear before the Committee to answer pertinent questions or present additional information.
-The Committee will notify the applicant at least 48 hours prior to the meeting if it requires the applicant to appear at the meeting.
+The Committee will notify the applicant at least 48 hours prior to any meeting if they are required to appear.

-C. Recertification
+Recertification

-The CCMA I and CCMA II designations must be renewed every five years.
-This recertification process requires every designee to submit an application for recertification in order to receive a new five-year designation as a CCMA I or CCMA II.
-The CCMA Committee will review the applications and submit to the Secretary of the Office of Policy and Management the names of those persons recommended for renewal of their certifications.
+The CCMA I and CCMA II designations must be recertified every five years.
+This recertification process requires every designee to apply for recertification to the CCMA Committee.
+The CCMA Committee will review the applications and provide a list of names of those persons recommended for recertification to the Secretary of the Office of Policy and Management.